roykho/sliding-cart-for-woocommerce/readme.txt

 Adds a floating cart to your shop.

-There is no active support for this plugin here.
+Found a bug?
+Want to report it?
 Please go here to contribute https://github.com/roykho/floating-cart-for-woocommerce

 == Installation ==